Neely Prize 2021

 Terms and conditions:

-Essays will not accepted after the stated deadline.
+- Essays will not be accepted after the stated deadline.

-Candidates do not have to join the Society (but are welcome to avail of the membership package at our student discount rate).
+- Candidates do not have to join the Society (but are welcome to avail of the special discount student membership package).

-The Society reserves the right not to award a prize if the entries fail to meet the required standard.
+- The Society reserves the right not to award a prize if entries fail to meet the required standard.

-The winner must acknowledge the Church of Ireland Historical Society and the W.G.
+- The winner is obliged to acknowledge the Church of Ireland Historical Society and the W.G.
 Neely Prize upon completion of his/her thesis AND in his/her article should Irish Historical Studies accept the work for publication.